 If you’ve ever reviewed a sales rep’s employment contract, you’ve likely come across something called a “clawback.”

-A clawback provision stipulates that a sales rep must return commission to their employer if the sale is not fulfilled (e.g. client never pays invoice) or the client churns within a certain window of time.
+A clawback provision stipulates that a sales rep must return commission to their employer if the sale is not fulfilled (e.g., a client never pays an invoice) or the customer churns within a certain window of time.
 In some cases, clawbacks are also implemented to adjust for deals where margins are below target.

-Clawbacks also incentivize sales reps to follow through with their customers and promote high retention.
+Clawbacks also incentivize sales reps to follow through with their customers and take ownership through onboarding — ultimately supporting company objectives related to customer retention and engagement.
 This is especially useful for subscription companies.
 For example, let’s say a company has instituted a four-month clawback clause.
 If a customer cancels their plan within four months of signing up, the sales rep must return some or all of their commission payment.
 This encourages sales reps to follow up to ensure customers are happy with the product and to shift their focus to customers who will truly derive long-term value from the products or services being sold.
 It also incentivizes reps to avoid prospects that are not a great fit for the company.

 A clawback clause can be detrimental to a business in two significant ways.
 First, it can shift a sales rep’s focus away from deal flow and towards “shadow accounting” in an attempt to accurately predict their total income.
 Second, it can really wreak havoc on your financial statements and accounting team.

-Should you decide to move forward with a clawback policy, you may want to keep in mind the following best practices.
+Should you decide to move forward with a clawback policy, you may want to keep in mind to:

 Quotas: Let’s say Kelly is commissioned on the annual recurring revenue (“ARR”) of closed won deals within a quota period.
 In Periods 1 and 2, the Quota is $150,000 and $300,000, respectively.
 A base commission rate of 10% is paid on deal ARR through the attainment of period quota (Tier 1), and a 20% rate is paid for ARR amounts above the period quota (Tier 2).